Measure up to 12 locations from a centralized sensor cabinet

 Working from a centralised water quality station provides us the possibility to measure parameters that could not be measured before.
 For example H2S, turbidity and total CO2.

-A centralised water quality station ensures for easier sensor calibration, selection of only the best sensors, and a new possibility to integrate new sensors in the future.
+A centralised sensor cabinet ensures easier sensor calibration, selection of only the best sensors, and a new possibility to integrate new sensors in the future.

 Automatic measurements 24/7

 Measurements are made on water samples that are drawn from up to 12 separate locations on a fish farm.
-The Lab Station measures water quality 24 /7.
-This means a precise picture of complex water quality trends across the fish farm can be developed.
+The Lab Station measures automatically 24 /7.
+It visualizes an overview of complex water quality trends across the fish farm.
 The measurements include: oxygen, salinity, redox, temperature, pH, free carbon dioxide, total CO2 buffer capacity, and turbidity.

 Easy access online from any device